snowplow/dbt-snowplow-unified/README.md

 ### Adapter Support

-The current version of the snowplow-unified package supports Snowflake, but BigQuery, Databricks, Redshift & Postgres should also excecute, however, they are in beta as of now.
+The current version of the snowplow-unified package supports Snowflake, BigQuery, Databricks, Redshift & Postgres, however, please note that the package is currently in public preview state.

 ### Requirements